The Northern Zone champions went two-for-three on the opening day of their respective USA Hockey Tier II National Tournaments on Wednesday.

-In San Jose, California, the Ice Storm bolted their way to a 4-0 lead by the first intermission and never looked back in blanking the Steel City Selects 6-0 to open the Tier II 16U Girls Nationals.
+In San Jose, California, the Ice Storm bolted their way to a 4-0 lead by the first intermission blanking the Steel City Selects 6-0 to open the Tier II 16U Girls Nationals.

 Kirstin Barkley struck for the only goal the Ice Storm would need just 2:10 into the game, finishing off a play set up by Ally Miller and Natalie Giglio for a power play tally.
 Miller went on to generate two goals and two assists, including a shorthanded goal with 3:21 left in the opening period that put the Ice Storm ahead 4-0.

 Kalie Grant, who helped set up Millers second goal, put the game out of reach with a pair of goals in the second period, the first at the 4:20 mark assisted by Barkley and the second, a shorthanded tally set up by Miller with 52 seconds left.

 Maddi Dillabough (4 saves) and Allie Compeau (2 saves) combined to work the Potsdam crease for the shutout.
 Connor OConnell stopped 21 shots in the loss.